SueMottet/bikesharing/README.md

 - Maps identifying the best start and end bikes station locations in NYC to help the Des Moines better understand type of station locations used most frequently
 - Other useful program details

-### Objective 3: Using Tableau and this README tell the NYC Citi Bike story
+### Objective 3: Using Tableau and this README to tell the NYC Citi Bike story
 Provisioning the exploratory data analysis in a digestible format shares information around key outcomes relevant for determining and possibly improving the chances of the success of a similar Des Moines program startup.

 This objective is accomplished with: